 May, however, remained in their chamber until the fourth day, as was the custom; for every labour needs time for rest and recovery, otherwise a thing may not survive for very long, whether it be an animal, a bird, a fish or a human.
 But now I must speak of lovesick Damien.

 Damien languishes forlornly.
 He is desperately in love with May.
 I must speak to him in this way: ‘Oh silly Damien!
 Alas!
 Tell me this, how are you going to let May know of your affliction?
 She will just tell you to be quiet.
 And if you speak, the whole place will know about it.
 God help you!
 I can say no more.’
-But Damien burns so fiercely in Venus’s fire that he thinks that he is going to die.
+But Damien burns so fiercely in Venus’s fire that he thinks he's going to die.

 Chancing everything, for he felt he had no choice, he secretly procured pen, ink and paper and wrote down everything that he felt in the form of a complaint, or a lay, a poem addressed to the object of his love.
 Then he laid the verses in a silken purse and hung them from his shirt next to his heart.